Nivetha7798/MySQL-HR-Database-Analysis/README.md

 ## Key Queries Highlighted
 **Query -- Career Summary Report**
-Combined CTE + 3 Table JOIN + DENSE_RANK Window Function +
+-Combined CTE + 3 Table JOIN + DENSE_RANK Window Function +
 Aggregation in a single query to generate complete employee career overview including salary rank and job change history

 **Query -- Second Highest Salary**
-Used DENSE_RANK() instead of RANK() to correctly handle tied salaries -- ensures no salary rank is skipped when duplicates exist
+-Used DENSE_RANK() instead of RANK() to correctly handle tied salaries -- ensures no salary rank is skipped when duplicates exist

 **Query -- Most Recent Job Change**
-Used ROW_NUMBER() with PARTITION BY EMPL_ID to identify each employee's most recent job change from history table
+-Used ROW_NUMBER() with PARTITION BY EMPL_ID to identify each employee's most recent job change from history table

 **Query -- Employees Above Department Average**
-Used correlated subquery to compare each employee's salary against their specific department average -- not the company average
+-Used correlated subquery to compare each employee's salary against their specific department average -- not the company average

 ---